weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 murmur over his books that daily showed an increase in his earnings.

 He took Joanna everywhere with him.
-One Easter Sunday a great colored singer, a beautiful woman, sang an Easter <span id="calibre_link-55" page-number="15" page-name="Page:There Is Confusion.djvu/21" page-index="21" page-quality="3" title="Page:There_Is_Confusion.djvu/21"></span>anthem in his church, lifting up a golden voice among the tall white lilies.
+One Easter Sunday a great colored singer, a beautiful woman, sang an Easter anthem in his church, lifting up a golden voice among the tall white lilies.
 Afterwards she went home with Mr. and Mrs. Marshall and stayed to dinner.
 Joanna never moved her eyes from her during the ride home.